naoned/google-auth/README.md

 * In the new project, go to "library", search for Google+ API and activate it
 * In Google+ API, click on "create new identifiers"
 * Fill the input "redirection URI"
-* Download the json identifiers file
+* Download the json config file
 * Put the file in your project